Optimizing Calibration by Gaining Aware of Prediction Correctness

-We translate this goal into a loss function that enforces high confidence (\ie, 1) for correctly classified samples, and low confidence (\ie, $\frac{1}{C}$, where $C$ is the number of classes) for wrongly classified ones.
-We name it as the Correctness-Aware (CA) loss.
-Yet for this method, it is non-trivial to identify classification correctness.
-To address this, we propose to use transformed versions of original images as the calibrator input: consistency between their prediction results suggests prediction correctness of the original sample.
+We translate this goal into a loss function that enforces high confidence (\ie, 1) for correctly classified samples, and low confidence (\ie, $\frac{1}{C}$, where $C$ is the number of classes) for wrongly classified ones, named Correctness-Aware (CA) loss.
+Nevertheless, it is non-trivial to identify classification correctness.
+We propose to use transformed versions of original images as the calibrator input: consistency between their prediction results suggests prediction correctness of the original sample.

-Our method allows a calibrator to be trained on the in-distribution validation set and directly applied to individual test samples during inference, which is consistent with practical usage.
+Our method allows a calibrator to be trained on the in-distribution validation set and directly applied to individual test samples during inference.
 We demonstrate the effectiveness of the proposed strategy on various test sets.
 In both in-distribution (IND) and out-of-distribution (OOD) test sets, our method is clearly superior to uncalibrated models and competitive compared with state-of-the-art calibrators.
 Moreover, our method demonstrates the potential to better separate correct and incorrect test samples using their calibrated confidence.
 Below we summarize the main contributions.

-\begin{itemize}[leftmargin=*] \item Theoretically, we derive the concrete goal of model calibration that has clear semantic meaning.
-This allows us to design a new calibration loss function: correctly classified samples should have high confidence, while incorrectly classified ones low confidence.
+\begin{itemize}[leftmargin=*] \item Theoretically, we derive the concrete goal of model calibration that has a clear semantic meaning.
+This allows us to design a new calibration loss function: correctly classified samples should have high confidence, while incorrectly classified ones with low confidence.

-\item To indicate prediction correctness, we use the softmax prediction scores of transformed versions of an original image as calibrator inputs.
+\item To indicate prediction correctness, we use the softmax prediction scores of transformed versions of the original image as calibrator inputs.

 \item Our method achieves competitive calibration performance on various IND and OOD datasets.

 \item We diagnose commonly used calibration loss functions including the CE and MSE loss: they are often limited under test samples of certain characteristics. \end{itemize}